kaievns/the-log/posts/lead/drafts/people-management-101.md

 the chaos theory that structures the utter chaos.
 Managing people is no different, there is a method to the madness.

-There are multiple ways to think about it, but one structure that I particularly like works like so:
+There are a lot of people management frameworks out there, and some of them are a lot to take in for a person new to management and leadership.
+So, to help new starters, I like to give them this very simple structure:

 1. Define what the success looks like
 2. Give feedback and follow up